aessaputra/chrome-debloat/README.md

 ### Uninstalling Policies

 **Windows:**
-1. Navigate to the [`uninstall/windows/`](./uninstall/) directory in this repository.
+1. Navigate to the [`uninstall/`](./uninstall/) directory in this repository.
-2. Run the `.reg` file corresponding to your browser (e.g., `uninstall_chrome.reg`).
+2. Run the `.reg` file corresponding to your browser (e.g., `remove-chrome-policy.reg`).
 This will remove the registry keys added during installation.
 3. Restart your browser or go to `chrome://policy` (or `edge://policy`, `brave://policy`) and click "Reload policies".

 **macOS:**